informationgrid/ingrid-portal/README.md

 java -jar ingrid-portal-x.x.x-installer.jar
 ```

-and follow the install instructions.
+and follow the installation instructions.

 Obtain further information at http://www.ingrid-oss.eu/ (sorry only in German)